Transocean says may face $473 million U.S. tax bill

 Problems with transfer pricing, generally, have grown with globalization of the world economy.
 The issue involves how to tax the earnings of foreign affiliates that transfer goods and services between themselves.

-By setting internal transfer prices higher or lower than market value, foreign affiliates can shift profits from high-tax countries to low-tax countries, reducing the parent company’s overall tax burden.
+By setting internal transfer prices higher or lower than market value, foreign affiliates can shift profits from high-tax countries to low-tax countries, reducing the parent company’s overall tax burden with the Internal Revenue Service (IRS).

+“You can be a reasonable pig, but when you turn into a hog, the IRS comes after you,” said Larry Langdon, a former IRS commissioner for large & mid-size business who is now at law firm Mayer Brown.

 Following President Barack Obama’s 2008 election, Transocean moved to Switzerland from the Cayman Islands to secure a low-tax domicile.
-Noble Corp (NE.N) made the same shift soon after, and Ensco Plc (ESV.N) then went to Britain in a move that Rowan Cos Inc (RDC.N) said on Tuesday it would mimic.
+Noble Corp made the same shift soon after, and Ensco Plc then went to Britain in a move that Rowan Cos Inc said on Tuesday it would mimic.

 In Norway last year, authorities indicted two Transocean-owned companies and some advisers over suspicions of tax fraud, alleging underpaid taxes of up to $1.8 billion.